-Hiring managers may worry about patterns of absences and how they could affect your work in the future, so take a few minutes to reassure them that you are ready to work.
+But, hiring managers may worry about patterns of absences and how they could affect your work in the future, so during your next interview, take a few minutes to reassure them that you are ready to work again.

-You want them to know that you are industrious and self-motivated, and not think that you spent your time sleeping in and keeping up with daytime television.
+You want them to know that you are diligent and self-motivated, and not think that you spent your time sleeping in and keeping up with daytime television.

 Education or Entrepreneurship.

 If you went back to school or decided to try your hand at your own business, tell the interviewer what you learned and how it applies to the job you are seeking.
-Career detours that demonstrate that you are interested in learning new things and developing your skills can be a good thing.
+Career detours that demonstrate that you are interested in learning new things and developing your skills can be an asset.

-When an interviewer questions an employment gap, all they really want to know is that you are ready to work now and are not likely to miss more time.
-Explain your absence briefly; let them know you are ready to get back to work and move on with the conversation.
+When an interviewer questions an employment gap, all they want to know is that you’re ready to work now and are not likely to miss more time.
+Explain your absence briefly; let them know you are prepared to get back to work and move on with the conversation.

 Whether you want to get your feet wet in a temporary position or are ready to re-enter the workforce in a permanent role, Staffing Services USA can help.
 Contact us today.